algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - Nuitka translates Python code into C and then compiles it, which can result in performance improvements.
 - Cross-Platform: Supports multiple platforms including Windows, macOS, and Linux.
+- More cross compilations options than PyInstaller
 - Official github action simplifies the process of building executables for different platforms.

 **Cons**

 - Compilation Time: The process of converting Python to C and then compiling can be time-consuming.
 Up to ~30 minutes on github with 3 parallel jobs.
-- Size of Executable: The resulting executables can be larger due to the inclusion of the Python interpreter and the compiled C code.
-Sub 70MB.
+- Size of Executable: The resulting executables can be larger due to the inclusion of the Python interpreter and the compiled C code (see benchmarking results below).
-- Limited Support: Nuitka does not support Python 3.12.
+- Does not support Python 3.12.
-- Cross compilation options but still requires something like ManyLinux docker image for building and capturing oldest versions of linux distros to maximize compatibility
+- Requires minor tweaks in algokit cli to account for the fact that features relying on `sys.executable` will point to algokit cli executable instead of python interpreter.
+This is a minor change and can be done in a backwards compatible way however still a con to consider.

 #### PoC

 The PoC is available [here](https://github.com/algorandfoundation/algokit-cli/pull/393).
 It outlines a simple github action with extra setup that compiles algokit cli as a single file executable on latest versions of Windows, Mac and Linux github runners.

-Testing the PoC against compiled executables revealed the following issues that would need to be addressed on the CLI side in parallel with actioning on this ADR:

-1. algokit doctor - fails to access python via `sys.executable` and `sys.path` when bundled in one-file
-2. algokit task vanity-address - fails to use multiprocessing when bundled in one-file and requires extra setup to use multiprocessing
-3. boot time is slow when bundled in one-file, ~5 seconds and up to ~10 seconds on Windows.
-Windows is the slowest to boot up and is adviced to be distributed in unpacked state instead of single executable file.
-4. algokit init fullstack template failing during inject.py execution.
-This is due to the fact that both cli and python when bundled together are invoked from the same directory and inject.py is not able to find python executable.
-Requires fixes on the CLI side.

 ### Option 3 - Cross platform python wheels with `cibuildwheel`